highchair/artinruins-com/proposals.md

 ### Proposed demolition of Mount Pleasant High School

+**Update November 20, 2023**

+The initial September 15 deadline for Mount Pleasant High School was only the first of three steps of the “[Necessity of School Construction](//ride.ri.gov/funding-finance/school-building-authority/necessity-school-construction){:target="_blank"}” application process.
+The next steps are the Stage II application, due on February 15, 2024, and City Council approval, to occur in May 2024.
+Once these steps are complete, the plans will enter a Design Review process.
+While a full renovation is off the table, hybrid options are being considered.
+PPS will continue to advocate for a Mount Pleasant that retains its facade, as supported by many community members, students and faculty.

+Please share your comments with Superintendent Javier Montanez (<a href="tel:401-456-9100">401-456-9100</a>), Director of School Building Authority Mario Carreno (<a href="mailto:mario.carreno@ride.ri.gov">mario.carreno@ride.ri.gov</a>), and Councilwoman Jo-Ann Ryan (<a href="mailto:ward5@providenceri.gov">ward5@providenceri.gov</a> or <a href="tel:401-521-7477">401-521-7477</a>).

+**Previous News**

 The Providence Public School Department is considering whether to knock down Mount Pleasant High School in favor of constructing a cheaper alternative.
 The district has been under state control since 2019, and touched on three proposals for the school during a community hearing.

 The first proposal recommends renovating the existing building, while the second suggests knocking it down and building a new one in its place.
 The final proposal is a combination of the first two, with a portion of the school being torn down to make room for a new build.
 Saving the building and upgrading it would create a $80 million budget shortfall, while new construction is more cost-effective.